sztomi/clangsa-ninja-gen/README.md

 The second form allows passing a text file that contains arguments separated by space or newline characters.
 This might be useful on Windows where there is a limitation on the number of characters that can be passed on the command line.
-You can supply multiple response file and ordinary input files in the same invocation, in any order.
+You can supply multiple response files and ordinary input files in the same invocation, in any order.

-`merge_extdefs` will keep only one definition of a given symbol.
+Note: `merge_extdefs` will keep only one definition of a given symbol.
+It is possible that there are duplicates despite not violating the One Definition Rule.
+This is because your project may compile identical sources in different targets.
+There is no information in the compilation database about targets, so there is currently no way to detect this situation.
+In practice, you will still get most diagnostics, but some may be missing in fringe cases.

 ### Environment variables